 Here are some basics of Rivets, Have a look first-

 Rivets are fasteners used for joining metal sheets and plates in fabrication work such as bridges, ships, cranes, structural steelwork, boilers, aircraft etc.

-The rivet is often inserted and close by force so that it completely fills the holes and forms rigid rivets joint.
+The rivet is often inserted and closed by force so that it completely fills the holes and forms a rigid rivet joint.